 This serves to develop strategies and approaches to improve outcomes for children and close the gaps between children entitled to funding and their non pupil premium peers.

 We seek ways to improve experiences, opportunities, attitudes to learning and child and parental engagement to ensure that school life and prospects of accelerating achievement are maximised for all children.

 To extend the support for children’s learning we use pupil premium funding to employ:

-- One part time specialist support teacher to further develop Quality First Teaching across the school and support teaching and learning in Years 5 and 6, particularly with regards children new to the school in KS2.
+- One full-time support teacher to further develop Quality First Teaching across the school and support teaching and learning in Years 5 and 6, particularly with regards children new to the school in KS2.